arundeep78/wsl_debian_dev/Kind_k8s_Readme.md

    However, I don't know how to improve this command to avoid repeating filenames.

-NOTE: Compresses image file is now about 700 MB.
+NOTE: Compressed image file is now about 700 MB.